Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita pachycolea

 Cap: 7-18 cm, convex, becoming broadly convex or flat; sometimes with a central bump; sticky when fresh; dark brown overall when young, becoming paler toward the margin and often featuring concentric zones of color; usually naked but occasionally featuring a whitish patch; the margin prominently lined with striations that extend about a third of the way inward.

-Gills: Free from the stem by maturity; whitish but sometimes darkening with age to pale brownish or orangish; close; at maturity usually featuring brownish edges.
+Gills: Free from the stem by maturity; whitish to grayish but sometimes darkening with age to pale brownish or orangish; close; at maturity usually featuring brownish edges; short-gills frequent.

 Stem: 10-25 cm long; up to 3 cm thick; equal or tapering to apex; without a basal bulb; finely hairy or fairly smooth; whitish but discoloring grayish or brownish with age; without a ring; with a prominent, white, sack-like volva that may discolor rusty or brownish with age.